Intrepid Travel heeft een zeer gevarieerd aanbodaan inclusieve en optionele activiteiten. Net als de overnachtingsplaatsen en accommodaties,

 From Er-rich we continue by bike (approx. 25 kms) down to the banks of the Ziz River and the cavernous Tunnel Zaabal before reboarding the vehicle and driving through frontier towns like Erfoud.
 This desert town has an almost Martian-like appearance, which is why it had starring roles in movies ‘The Mummy’ and James Bond’s ‘Spectre’.

 A spectacular drive past the harsh but indescribably beautiful sand dunes of Erg Chebbi brings you to today’s final destination of Merzouga.
 With dunes rising up to 150 metres and sweeping 50 kms north to south, this is home to the mysterious Berber Nomads.
-Store your main bags and swap a bike for a camel!
-Spend the night in a desert camp under the stars.
-Our local friends will prepare a hearty feast, so just sit back and relax.
+You will leave your gear at your overnight camp set next to a simple auberge and then ride camels into the edge of the Sahara Desert, enjoying a spectacular sunset along the way.
+The dunes are stunning, especially as the evening light plays across them and sets off the colours.
+Tonight you will camp out in traditional style, with the chance to try some fantastic local cuisine while you sit around an open fire, enjoying lively music and dancing under the stars.

 Riding distance: approx. 70kms/44 miles, mostly flat with approx. 300m/985ft of elevation gain